How Much Does It Cost to Repair a Boat Dock?

 The type of dock you choose, the climate, and the day-to-day maintenance and wear-and-tear a dock receives all determine how much and how often you'll pay for dock repair.

-Having a professional dock inspection every year and after major storms can save you money long-term.
+Having a professional dock inspection every year and after major storms can save you money long term.
 A dock inspection costs $50 to $100.
-The pro undertakes a visual inspection of the dock, including pilings, frames, boat lifts, the foundation and more.
+The pro undertakes a visual inspection of the dock, including pilings, frames, boat lifts, the foundation, and more.
 They look for established problems or signs of developing issues and provide you with a full report.
 This lets you take care of highlighted issues before they become more serious and more costly to fix.

 Regular maintenance costs far less than extensive repair.
 Perform routine cleaning, make sure to suitably treat metalwork to prevent rust, keep an eye out for rusty nails or cracked boards and treat wood with oils or sealant every year to prevent rotting.

 How often docks need repair depends on how much maintenance you provide, the type of dock you have, and how much wear and tear it gets.
 If you live in an area prone to violent storms, your dock will most likely need more frequent repairs.
+It's a good idea to have an annual dock inspection to check for any minor issues before they become big, expensive problems.